crhunt/Counterfactual-Recurrent-Network/README.md

 ## Dependencies

 This repo extends the original CRN_Model to TensorFlow v2.
 The original model is referenced as version `v1`.
-Two new versions are being developed:

-- `compat`: This version uses Tensorflow v2 (up to 2.15) and Keras 2 (up to 2.15) by taking advantage of backward compatibility functions.
+Two new version is referenced as `compat`: This version uses Tensorflow v2 (up to 2.15) and Keras 2 (up to 2.15) by taking advantage of backward compatibility functions.
-- `v2`: This is a rewrite of the model, migrated to Keras 3.
-(Still in development.)

 ### Original model (`v1`)